MicrosoftDocs/nav-content/dynamics-nav-app/marketing-campaigns.md

 ---
-title: Set Up Marketing Campaigns in Financials| Microsoft Docs
+title: Set Up Marketing Campaigns in Financials
 description: Describes how you can set up and conduct marketing campaigns in Dynamics 365 for Financials to help you identify and attract prospects and retain customers.
 services: project-madeira
 documentationcenter: ''